miaodai/miaodai.github.io/_pages/research.md

 ## Work in Progress

 * “On the comparison of Cournot and Bertrand  equilibria in a nonrenewable resource differentiated product oligopoly with cross-ownership"
-* “The role of pressure groups on international trade in waste: A gravity model approach”
 * “Common ownership, corporate social responsibility, and climate change”
 * “Trade restriction and transboundary pollution: A differential game approach”